-The following diagram gives a breakdown of the main expenditure categories for the 2020/21 financial year.
+The following diagram gives a breakdown of the main expenditure categories for the 2021/22 financial year.

-Figure 2 Main operational expenditure categories for the 2019/20 financial year
+Figure 2 Main operational expenditure categories for the 2021/22 financial year

-1.5.1 Priority given to repairs and maintenance
+Priority given to repairs and maintenance

-Aligned to the priority being given to preserving and maintaining the Municipality's current infrastructure, the 2020/21 budget and MTREF provide for budget appropriations in the area of asset maintenance, as informed by the asset renewal and repairs and maintenance needs.
+Aligned to the priority being given to preserving and maintaining the Municipality's current infrastructure, the 2021/22 budget and MTREF provide for budget appropriations in the area of asset maintenance, as informed by the asset renewal and repairs and maintenance needs.
 In terms of the Municipal Budget and Reporting Regulations, operational repairs and maintenance is not considered a direct expenditure driver but an outcome of certain other expenditures, such as remuneration, purchases of materials and contracted services.

-During the compilation of the 2020/21 MTREF operational repairs and maintenance was identified as a strategic imperative owing to the aging of the Municipality's infrastructure and historic deferred maintenance.
-In this MTREF, repairs and maintenance budget has decreased from R17, 798 million in 2019/20 to R15, 373 million in 2020/21 then increases to R15 534 million and R15 726 million respectively in the outer years.
+During the compilation of the 2021/22 MTREF operational repairs and maintenance was identified as a strategic imperative owing to the aging of the Municipality's infrastructure and historic deferred maintenance.
+In this MTREF, repairs and maintenance budget has decreased from R23, 200 million in 2020/21 to R14, 701 million in 2021/22 then increases to R15, 407 million and decrease to R14, 239 million respectively in the outer years.
 In addition, the municipality is still experiencing budgetary constraints to can meet the required 8% that repairs and maintenance should contribute towards property, plant and equipment; and investment property.
-In relation to property, plant and equipment, repairs and maintenance comprises of 1, 60% throughout the MTREF period and this percentage is however way below the set norm of 8% as stipulated by National Treasury.
+In relation to property, plant and equipment, repairs and maintenance comprises of 1,3% throughout the MTREF period and this percentage is however way below the set norm of 8% as stipulated by National Treasury.

-1.5.2 Free Basic Services: Basic Social Services Package
+Free Basic Services: Basic Social Services Package

 The social package assists of households that are poor or face other circumstances that limit their ability to pay for services.
-To receive these free services the households are required to register in terms of the Municipality's Indigent Policy
+To receive these free services the households are required to register in terms of the Municipality's Indigent Policy.
+Details relating to free services, cost of free basis services, revenue lost owing to free basic services as well as basic service delivery measurement is contained in Table 10 MBRR A10 (Basic Service Delivery Measurement).